Become an Organ Donor

 Living donor transplants can provide recipients with an excellent quality of life for years!
-The first non-directed altruistic donation in the Northwest was performed at Swedish Medical Center over eight years ago, and more than 100 have been performed at Swedish since.
+The first non-directed altruistic kidney donation in the Northwest was performed at Swedish Medical Center over 10 years ago, and more than 100 have been performed at Swedish since.
 At the University of Washington Medical Center, the living kidney donation success rates are above 95 percent.

 Completely matched sibling transplants often function well even after 25 years.
 Fifty percent of the transplants from partially matched donors are functioning well after 15 years, compared with deceased-donor kidneys still working up to 10-13 years after transplant.

 Don't I need my kidneys?

 Normally, a person has two kidneys, each of which can work alone to remove waste products and fluids from the body.
 Therefore, a person can donate one kidney and still have healthy kidney function.

 You can be considered as a kidney donor if you:

 - Are a blood relative of, or have a significant relationship with the recipient

 - Have a compatible blood type